History of Indiana: 1920s and the Great Depression

-World War II
+1938–1945

 The economy began to recover in 1933, but unemployment remained high among youth and older workers until 1940, when the federal government built up supplies and armaments going into World War II.

+Indiana's factories went into overdrive during World War II to support the war effort, and mass employment and prosperity returned.
+Indiana manufactured 4.5 percent of total United States military armaments produced during World War II, ranking eighth among the 48 states.

-Indiana participated in the mobilization of the nation's economy and resources.
-Domestically, the state produced munitions in an army plant near Sellersburg.
+The state produced munitions in many plants, such as an army plant near Sellersburg.
 The P-47 fighter-plane was manufactured in Evansville at Republic Aviation.
 The steel produced in northern Indiana was used in tanks, battleships, and submarines.
 Other war-related materials were produced throughout the state.
 Indiana's military bases were activated, with areas such as Camp Atterbury reaching historical peaks in activity.

 The population was highly supportive of the war efforts.
 The political left supported the war (unlike World War I, which Socialists opposed.)
 The churches showed much less pacifism than in 1914.
 The Church of God, based in Anderson, had a strong pacifist element, reaching a high point in the late 1930s.
 The Church regarded World War II as a just war because America was attacked.
 Anti-Communist sentiment has since kept strong pacifism from developing in the Church of God.
 Likewise the Quakers, with a strong base near Richmond, generally regarded World War II as a just war and about 90% served, although there were some conscientious objectors.
 The Mennonites and Brethren continued their pacifism, but the federal government was much less hostile than before.
 The churches helped their young men to both become conscientious objectors and to provide valuable service to the nation.
 Goshen College set up a training program for unpaid Civilian Public Service jobs.
 Although the young women pacifists were not liable to the draft, they volunteered for unpaid Civilian Public Service jobs to demonstrate their patriotism; many worked in mental hospitals.

 The state sent nearly 400,000 Hoosiers who enlisted or were drafted.
 More than 11,783 Hoosiers died in the conflict and another 17,000 were wounded.
 Hoosiers served in all the major theaters of the war.
 Their sacrifice was honored by additions to the World War Memorial in Indianapolis, which was not finished until 1965.

 Tens of thousands of women volunteered for war service, through agencies such as the Red Cross.
 Representative was Elizabeth Richardson of Mishawaka.
 She served coffee and doughnuts to combat soldiers in England and France from a Red Cross clubmobile.
 She died in a plane crash in 1945 in France.